cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimEntity.rst

 send
 ^^^^

-.. java:method:: protected void send(int entityId, double delay, int cloudSimTag)
+.. java:method:: protected void send(int destEntityId, double delay, int cloudSimTag)
    :outertype: CloudSimEntity

    Sends an event/message to another entity by \ ``delaying``\  the simulation time from the current time, with a tag representing the event type.

-   :param entityId: the id number of the destination entity
+   :param destEntityId: the id number of the destination entity
    :param delay: How many seconds after the current simulation time the event should be sent.
 If delay is a negative number, then it will be changed to 0
    :param cloudSimTag: an user-defined number representing the type of an event/message

 send
 ^^^^

-.. java:method:: protected void send(String entityName, double delay, int cloudSimTag, Object data)
+.. java:method:: protected void send(String destEntityName, double delay, int cloudSimTag, Object data)
    :outertype: CloudSimEntity

    Sends an event/message to another entity by \ ``delaying``\  the simulation time from the current time, with a tag representing the event type.

-   :param entityName: the name of the destination entity
+   :param destEntityName: the name of the destination entity
    :param delay: How many seconds after the current simulation time the event should be sent.
 If delay is a negative number, then it will be changed to 0
    :param cloudSimTag: an user-defined number representing the type of an event/message
    :param data: A reference to data to be sent with the event